 You’re finding yourself at home, feeling lonely, pain, and wishing you had someone special next to you.
 You carry this empty feeling everywhere you go, and you’ve become convinced that there isn’t anyone out there for you.
 This dating stress has you so absorbed in the loneliness that you don’t even see the opportunities that are right in front of you.
 You might avoid social gatherings, or you might feel that no one loves you.
 You go on dates because you have to, but in everything you do, you take this drowning feeling with you.

-This one is really difficult to acknowledge in yourself because extreme loneliness is almost like an addiction, and there are probably a million ways you can try to rationalize it to yourself.
-But if you decide that this loneliness and dating stress isn’t for you anymore, here is something you can start with.
-Start looking at people and ask yourself what you like about them; appreciate every opportunity to start a new conversation, and allow yourself to open up to new people.
+This one is really difficult to acknowledge in yourself because extreme loneliness is almost like an addiction.
+There are probably a million ways you can try to rationalize it to yourself.
+Take a step forward, here is something you can start with.
+Start looking at people and ask yourself what you like about them or appreciate every opportunity to start a new conversation, and allow yourself to open up to new people.
 Slowly leave this feeling of loneliness in the past and create a new and exciting lifestyle for yourself.
 This is a process, but it’s a small step in the right direction.